 2. Optimize your form for lead generation.
 You need to take into account form length and structure, an appealing overall design, the text you use on the button and other details that can make or break conversions.

 3. Collect customer insight as you go.
 Synchronizing your form with Google Analytics is a marketer’s goldmine.
 You can gather data about the referral pages that sent visitors to your form, to see what people are interested in and maybe shorten the path to completion.
-Also, it’s a good idea to define the form abandonment rate by dividing the number of valid submissions by your visitors volume.
+Also, it’s a good idea to define the form conversion rate by dividing the number of valid submissions by your visitors volume.
 And don’t forget that leveraging your conversions implies reducing the form abandonment rate.
 Your submissions should increase within the same visitors volume in time.

 The lead generation form is the belly button of your website, where all your online marketing efforts converge.
 However, filling in forms is what most users loathe about website interactions.
 I hate to break it to you, but that’s the general truth: no visitor likes web forms too much unless incentivized.
 People just want to get through the form as fast as possible and achieve the goal they had in mind, namely to register somewhere, to buy something, ask a question or to leave a complaint.